 Opening a Bitcoin CFD broker account is easy

 To start with trading Bitcoin CFDs, you need a CFD broker providing cryptos.
-There are secure CFD brokers, meaning they are listed on a stock exchange, they report their financials transparently and they are overshought by financial regulators.
+There are secure CFD brokers, meaning they are listed on a stock exchange, they report their financials transparently and they are overthought by financial regulators.

 Opening an account with them is easy.
-You need to go through a digital ID verification and fund your account.
+You need to go through digital ID verification and fund your account.
 Bank transfers and credit card payments work.

 A few CFD brokers offering crypto CFDs and we liked: